 Those variables are needed to design a lifting system that fits perfectly with the crane that the customer has.

 Vertical deflection is more important than horizontal deflection, and legal regulations may vary from country to country.
 For example, in the United States deflection limits for cranes and lifting systems are measured in inches, so care must be taken when converting units and adapting any project to the US regultations.

 In our test bench you can perform elevation tests up to 1,000 tons, so the range of products and machines that can be tested in our facilities is very wide.

 Our test bench will give you live information about your lifting system before putting it to work in a real environment.
-In our test bench you have all the necessary equipment to carry out the test in a comfortable and safe way.
+We offer you all the necessary equipment to carry out the test in a comfortable and safe way.